 SAAS Volunteer roles

-There is a volunteer role for everyone at SA Ambulance Service.
-No matter what your experience is, there are many types of operational and non-operational roles you might like to do.
+There is a volunteer role for everyone at SAAS.
+No matter what your experience is, there are many types of operational and support roles you might like to do.

 - Go on roster to attend emergencies or patient transfers and help maintain the 24-hour ambulance service in their regional community.